aasritkrishna123/aasritkrishna123/README.md

 ## 🚀 About Me

-I am aspiring **Data Analyst & Business Intelligence Analyst** with hands-on experience in **SQL, Power BI, Excel, and Python**, focused on transforming raw data into **actionable business insights**.
+I am aspiring **Data Analyst or Business Intelligence Analyst** with hands-on experience in **SQL, Power BI, Excel, and Python**, focused on transforming raw data into **actionable business insights**.

 I enjoy building **clean, user-friendly dashboards**, automating recurring reports, and supporting stakeholders with **accurate KPIs and performance analysis**.
 I have worked on real-world datasets through internships and projects involving sales, risk, and operational analytics.